 Cat Carrier Tips: How to Take a Cat to the Vet

 Cat ownership has been steadily increasing over the past several years.
 Even though more people have cats as pets, over half of those cats do not receive annual veterinary care.
-One of the main reasons that cats are not visiting the veterinarian is due to the stress of the actual trip to the clinic.
+One of the main reasons that cats are not visiting the veterinarian is due to cat car anxiety and the stress of the actual trip to the clinic.

 Does this sound familiar?
 You pull the carrier out of the shed, garage or basement and then, you can’t find your cat.
 Once you do find the cat, there is then the fight to get the (most often) begrudging feline into the carrier.
 Often, by the time the cat reaches the vet office, he or she is in full-on fight or flight mode, making the actual examination an unpleasant experience for all individuals involved.
-As you can imagine, it’s not an experience that most pet owners and their feline companions want to repeat.
+How to get your cat into a carrier is the question of the hour and as you can imagine, it’s not an experience that most pet owners and their feline companions want to repeat.
 However, it is very important that cats have regular veterinary care.
 Thankfully, there are some things that cat owners and their veterinarians can do to help make vet visits more positive experiences for their feline friends.

 How to Choose a Cat Carrier

 The first and most important step is choosing an appropriate carrier for transporting your cat to the vet and making that carrier an integral part in your cat’s everyday environment.
 It is essential that a cat be properly contained in a carrier when visiting the vet.
 There are enumerable dangers to both humans and animals in having a cat running free in the car during the trip to the vet.
 The risk of a cat panicking and getting loose from the car or the veterinary professional trying to get them into the clinic without a carrier is much too great.
 There are many, many options available when it comes to cat carriers: hard sided, soft sided, backpack, bag style, etc.